easybuilders/easybuild/docs/Installation.rst

 .. toctree::
      :maxdepth: 1

-EasyBuild configuration
+EasyBuild installation
 =======================

-There are a couple of ways to install EasyBuild, depending on your use case.
+There are a couple of ways to install EasyBuild, depending on your use-case.
 This page describes the various installation methods.

 -  `Bootstrapping`_
+ -  `Bootstrapping EasyBuild`_
+-  `Alternative installation methods`_
  -  `Standard installation of latest release`_
  -  `Installation from downloaded sources`_
  -  `Installation of latest release from GitHub`_
  -  `Installation of latest development version`_

 .. toctree::
    :maxdepth: 1